gene-git/dns_tools/README.md

 When you create KSK keys there will also be DS keys generated automatically.
 Actually these come in different hash types:

- - 1 : sha1
-       shouldn't be used
+ - 1 : sha1   - deprecated and shouldn't be used
- - 2 : sha256
-       the default and saved in curr.ds
+ - 2 : sha256 - the default and saved in curr.ds
- - 4 : sha512
+ - 4 : sha512 - slower but somewhat more secure hash
  - g : gost (we do not generate this)

 These are saved into *\<work_dir\>/keys/\<domain\>/ksk/* directory.
-In addition to *curr.ds*, there is *curr.all.ds* which contains sha1, sha256 and sha512.
+In addition to *curr.ds*, *curr.all.ds* contains sha1, sha256 and sha512.
 Choose one or more of these to upload to your domain registrar.

-Its good to get this uploaded and available from the root servers soon as you've your KSK keys are ready and before you push any signed zones out.
+Its good to get this uploaded and available from the root servers soon as your KSK keys are ready and before you push any signed zones out.
 This is the only manual step.
-And if/when you roll your ksk, then it needs to be repeated with the new key info.
+And if/when you roll your ksk, then it needs to be repeated with the new DS key info.

 Everthing else should be handled automatically by the tool.